patrickhuber/patrickhuber.github.io/_posts/20203-07-24-go-advanced-types.md

 ```

 Making the enum values constants in the package has a side effect of reserving the name so it can not be used in other structs, interfaces etc in the same package.
-This often results in go authors prefixing or suffixing these constants to distinguish them from other "enums" in the same package.
+This often results in go developers prefixing or suffixing these constants to distinguish them from other "enums" in the same package.

 C# solves this problem by using the enumeration followed by a period(.) followed by the value.